 According to Utah real estate agent Susan Boyer, the most significant advantage here is that it relieves some moving stress.
 Instead of finding temporary housing or paying for a short-term rental, you can stay in your current home and move at your own pace.

-“At that point, you can move in [to your new home], and it allows your agent to market your current home that you were living in more effectively,” says Boyer, who has over a decade of experience.
+“At that point, you can move in [to your new home], and it allows your agent to market your current home that you were living in more effectively,” says Boyer, who has 14 years of experience.

 The danger, of course, is that you may be responsible for two mortgages and could get stretched or sunk financially if something doesn’t go according to plan.
 And because you’re waiting to sell your current home, you typically can’t use your equity to pay for the down payment on the new property (at least, not without taking out an additional loan).